Plants add vitality to indoor spaces.

 After blooming, the wax plant needs time to rejuvenate.
 In the summer months, it may benefit from time outdoors in a sheltered area that receives some filtered sun.

-Plants are People, Too
+Plants Need Feeding, Too

 Just like people, plants – especially those that live inside – need vitamins and minerals to thrive.
 Ensure that they get the elements they need with an organic, all purpose, slow acting fertilizer.

 A New Addition